Contents

 2. Maintaining head and body position

-3. Perception of movements such as standing, lying and resting
+3. Perception of movements such as standing, lying down and resting

 Idiopathic geriatric vestibular syndrome

 A common phenomenon in older dogs is idiopathic geriatric vestibular syndrome.
-The word "idiopathic" indicates that the cause is unknown, while "geriatric" indicates that it mostly occurs in older dogs, although younger ones can also be affected.
-This condition not only affects dogs but also cats.
+The word "idiopathic" indicates that the cause is unknown, while "geriatric" suggests that it most often occurs in older dogs, although younger dogs can also be affected.
+This condition affects not only dogs but also cats.

 Possible causes of vestibular syndrome